-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 For artists like Chic’s founder, Nile Rodgers, immersive audio is the closest thing to the musician’s experience.
 “When I’m making a record, I’m sitting in a room with the band,” Rodgers said during a video chat, “we’re playing and jamming and what happens is the sound is bathing us.
 That’s what music sounds like to me.”

 Listening to Dolby Atmos mixes in a professional recording studio can be a powerful experience.
-“It’s remarkably seductive,” said Clearmountain, who has conducted Atmos projects for Bruce Springsteen, the Rolling Stones and others.
+“It’s remarkably seductive,” said Clearmountain, who has done Atmos projects for Bruce Springsteen, the Rolling Stones and others.
 “I’ve played Atmos tracks for so many people who say, ‘I can never listen to stereo again.’
 People have been in tears, moved by what they were hearing.
 It has an incredible effect.”

-Opinions among recording professionals on any subject are rarely uniform, and some have reservations about Atmos.
+Opinions among recording professionals on any subject are rarely uniform, and there are some who have reservations about Atmos.

 Susan Rogers, a longtime engineer for Prince, left the music industry in the late ’90s to become a cognitive neuroscientist.
 Last fall, Dolby invited her to the company headquarters in San Francisco to listen to a new Atmos mix of Prince’s “When Doves Cry,” a track she originally worked on.